Five Tomato Varieties Better Than Better Boy

-It is not difficult, but choosing the right varieties can be.
-Every year, we struggle to limit the types of tomatoes we grow, and every year we end up growing more than 100 varieties.
-This means we have thousands of tomato plants.
+Growing tomatoes at home is not difficult, but choosing the right varieties can be.
+Every year, we struggle to limit the types of tomatoes we grow, and every year we end up growing way too many.

 - It is a beast of a tomato and produces like crazy.